 -

-Since 2016 it is possible to have temporary contracts (e.g., 1 or 2 years).
-After the lease ends, the landlord can terminate the contract, but this has to be announced in time.
+Since 2016 it has been possible to enter into temporary contracts (e.g., 1 or 2 years).
+At the end, the landlord can end the contract, but they must give timely notice.

 -